Common ARTS

-Common ARTS (or Automated Radar Terminal System) is an air traffic control computer system that air traffic controllers use to track aircraft.
+Common ARTS (or Automated Radar Terminal System) is an air traffic control computer system, a type of operational display system, that air traffic controllers use to track aircraft.

 The computer system is used to automate the air traffic controller's job by correlating the various radar and human inputs in a meaningful way.
 This system is being used in most of the TRACONs (Terminal Radar Approach Control) around the United States.
 Common ARTS is the most modern implementation of ARTS in use at various locations in the United States.
 Standard Terminal Automation Replacement System (STARS) was designed to replace Common ARTS at all the US TRACONS, however that project was stalled until 2010.

 The United States Federal Aviation Administration announced in Spring 2011 that STARS will be replacing the 11 largest CARTS sites under the TAMR Segment 3 Phase 1 plan.
 The remaining CARTS sites will be replaced under TAMR Segment 3 Phase 2 in the near future.